Elspeth C. Young"My oil paintings seek to celebrate lesser-known heroines and heroes of everyday life

 that invite us to look Heavenward in order to solve life’s challenges,

 to help others in need of help, and to appreciate the majesty of the individual

 Specializing in portraiture and historia

-(figure paintings recreating historical scenes), Elspeth has been an Artist of Al Young Studios for thirteen years.
+(figure paintings recreating historical scenes), Elspeth has been an Artist of Al Young Studios for 16 years.